ttmarek/consolemock/README.md

 ### &#x21b3; `console.print(message, [message1, ..., messageN])`

-Use this to bypass the mock and log messages to the console when debugging.
-In order to use this method you **must** provide the `console` object when calling `makeConsoleMock`:
+Log messages to the console when debugging.
+Provide `makeConsoleMock` with the native `console` object when creating the mock:

 ```js
 import { makeConsoleMock } from 'consolemock';